visitJAPAN.co.uk provides all the information and web links you need to book your next holiday to Japan.

 Tokyo is the country’s capital city and a bustling metropolis that seemingly never sleeps; just as well then that there are attractions that can be enjoyed around the clock.
 Yokohama and Osaka are similarly vibrant, offering modern sights as well as those capturing essences of their respective heritages.
 For history buffs, stops at Hiroshima and Nagasaki, the two cities to experience the effects of America’s atomic weapons in WWII, are essential.
 For nature lovers, the cherry blossoms in Kyoto are a sight to behold in springtime.
 Or have a go at climbing Mt Fuji or surfing in Japan’s southern tropical islands.
 You won’t get bored in Japan, that’s for sure.

 - Tokyo: The country’s fascinating capital presents a vibrant combination of traditional Japanese traits with ultra-modern ones based on technology and contemporary conveniences.
 Walking along Tokyo’s streets you are as likely to see ancient temples as you are karaoke clubs, giving the city a truly eclectic ambience.
 With 12 million residents the city can initially seem a touch crowded and chaotic; however, the locals’ attention to organisation ensures that everything flows smoothly and visitors rapidly learn to embrace the constant hum of activity that presides.
 Aside from great dining, shopping and evening entertainment options, visitors should be sure to check out attractions such as the Imperial Palace, Nogi Shrine and Meiji shrines, Tokyo Tower, Tsukiji Fish Market (early though, around 6am!), Ueno Park where the impressive National Museum is housed (and the zoo), Shinjuku’s bright lights, Roppongi’s nightlife, Shibuya’s shops and plenty more attractions and distractions.
 Tokyo is a very large city, but luckily the subway system is an excellent way to get around town.
-[More info on Tokyo: Tokyo Tourist Board or UnmissableTOKYO.com].
+[More info on Tokyo: Tokyo Tourist Board and UnmissableTOKYO.com].

 - Yokohama: Just 25 minutes from Tokyo, Japan’s second-largest city is located in the Kanagawa Prefecture and is bustling with over three million residents.
 The city has much to offer, with its extensive Chinatown district being one of its most popular attractions, especially with domestic visitors keen to gorge on oriental delights at its fantastic eateries.
 Sightseers are catered for with the likes of Landmark Tower (Japan’s tallest building) and views from its observation deck, Marine Tower, the Nippon Maru Sailing Ship, the Maritime Museum, the interesting Hikawa Maru luxury liner (used by Chalie Chaplin amongst others to sail between Japan and USA), Cosmo World (and its 105m high Ferris Wheel), Yokohama Archives of History and, for something a bit different – a Silk Museum.
 For a spot of sporting action, meanwhile, head to the Nissan Stadium or Bay Stars Stadium for football or baseball respectively.
 In the evening, Chinatown is the place to eat.
 While Yokohama is very doable as a day-trip from Tokyo, the number of attractions it has, as well as being a very walkable city mean an overnight stay is definitely worthwhile and enjoyable if you have the time.
 [More info on Yokohama: Yokohama Tourist Board].